oracle/python-oracledb/doc/src/user_guide/plsql_execution.rst

 Implicit results permit a Python program to consume cursors returned by a PL/SQL block without the requirement to use OUT REF CURSOR parameters.
 The method :meth:`Cursor.getimplicitresults()` can be used for this purpose.
-It requires both the Oracle Client and Oracle Database to be 12.1 or higher.
+It needs Oracle Database 12.1 (or later).
+For python-oracledb :ref:`Thick <enablingthick>` mode, Oracle Client 12.1 (or later) is additionally required.

 An example using implicit results is as shown: